Guru poster

 The inciting incident occurs at 19 minutes when Guru arrives in Bombay with Sujata, seeing the bustling metropolis for the first time.
 The city represents opportunity and the catalyst that will transform his small-town dreams into reality.
 He declares: "This is where I will build my empire."..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 41 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Guru makes the conscious decision to circumvent the License Raj by smuggling yarn and engaging in black market trading.
+This demonstrates the protagonist's commitment to Guru makes the conscious decision to circumvent the License Raj by smuggling yarn and engaging in black market trading.
 This active choice to operate outside the law marks his entry into the morally ambiguous world of Act 2., moving from reaction to action.

 The Collapse moment at 123 minutes (74% through) represents the emotional nadir.
 Here, All is lost: The government commission indicts Guru for massive financial fraud and corruption.
 His empire faces dissolution, his reputation is destroyed, and his health is failing (whiff of death - literal stroke).
-Shyam's investigation has exposed everything., illustrates the protagonist at their lowest point.
+Shyam's investigation has exposed everything., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 131 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis moment: Guru realizes he must face the commission not with excuses, but by reframing his entire narrative.
 He will defend not just himself, but the idea that India's entrepreneurs must break old rules to build a new economy.
 Armed with this clarity, he prepares his final stand., demonstrating the transformation achieved throughout the journey.